-I Love Mel, Xanadu, The Kula, Baker-Mamonova Gallery, Lucy Bell Gallery, Sideshow Interiors, Who’s Wearing What, St Leonards Modern Goods, Hastings Arts Forum, Dandelion Deli, Pearl & Queenie, Pelhams, Paisley & Friends, Made & Merchant, Amore Italiano Delicatessen & Off License.
+I Love Mel, Xanadu, The Kula, Baker-Mamonova Gallery, Lucy Bell Gallery, Sideshow Interiors, Who’s Wearing What, St Leonards Modern Goods, Hastings Arts Forum, Dandelion Deli, Pearl & Queenie, Pelhams, Paisley & Friends, Made & Merchant, Amore Italiano Delicatessen & Off Licence.

 Hair and Beauty:

 The Source, Blue Reef Aquarium, White Rock Theatre, St Mary in the Castle, Hastings Castle, Smugglers Caves, Jerwood Gallery, Hastings Old Town, The Shipwreck Museum, Hastings Museum and Art Gallery, East and West Hill lifts, The Fishermen’s Museum, Hastings Adventure Golf, True Crime Museum, The Stade and Hastings Fishery.

 DeLaWarr Pavilion, Romney, Hythe, and Dymchurch Railway, Great Dixter, Scotney Castle, Camber Castle, Sissinghurst, Rye, Camber Sands, Charleston Farmhouse, Kent & East Sussex Railway, Battle Abbey, Bodiam Castle.